walles/exactype/README.md

 * Gestures for common operations (including typing space)

 # TODO Before Johan can use Exactype as his Sole IME
+* Swiping down when composing a mail in Inbox slides the keyboard down out of view.
+It should really insert a newline.
 * Make long pressing "a" and keeping still show alternative "a"s like "@" after first showing the numeric keyboard for a while